GAT: Guided Adversarial Training with Pareto-optimal Auxiliary Tasks: Experiments

 \section{Experiments}

-We extensively evaluate GAT on two datasets and demonstrate that GAT achieves better robust performances than SoTA data augmentation AT: We compare GAT with Cutmix \cite{yun2019cutmix}, MaxUp \cite{maxup}, Unlabeled data augmentation \cite{carmon2019unlabeled}, Denoising Diffusion Probabilistic Models (DDPM) \cite{gowal2021improving} ,Self-supervised pre-training \cite{chen2020adversarial}, Self-supervised multi-task learning \cite{hendrycks2019using}.
-We also compare GAT to three popular AT approaches that do not focus on data augmentation (\citet{pgd_madry2019deep, zhang2019trades,wong2020fast}.
+We extensively evaluate GAT on two datasets and demonstrate that GAT achieves better robust performances than SoTA data augmentation AT: We compare GAT with Cutmix \cite{yun2019cutmix}, MaxUp \cite{maxup}, unlabeled data augmentation \cite{carmon2019unlabeled}, denoising diffusion probabilistic models augmentations (DDPM) \cite{gowal2021improving}, self-supervised pre-training \cite{chen2020adversarial}, self-supervised multi-task learning \cite{hendrycks2019using}.
+We also compare GAT to three popular AT approaches that do not focus on data augmentation: Madry adversarial training \cite{pgd_madry2019deep}, TRADES adversarial training \cite{zhang2019trades}, and FAST adversarial training \cite{wong2020fast}.

 The extension of our evaluation to different settings is discussed in Section~\ref{sec:generalization}.